fbpx

 Tartine

-To be cleary, the word tartine refers to any open-faced sandwich, be it a breakfast of bread slathered with jam and butter or topped with savory ingredients for lunch, a snack, or a nibble with an aperitif.
-They are so beloved by locals that a few Paris restaurants, including the old-fashioned La Tartine, specialize in tartines.
+To be clear, the word tartine refers to any open-faced sandwich, be it a breakfast of bread slathered with jam and butter or topped with savory ingredients for lunch, a snack, or a nibble with an aperitif.
+Locals so believe that a few Paris restaurants, including the old-fashioned La Tartine, specialize in tartines.

 Classic Parisian Main Dishes